-For the rest of this class and the start of next class the students will be running their own bike skills stations and assessment.

-- · Students will work in pairs or small groups. - Students will spend five minutes at each station before moving on to the next station.
-There are seven stations in total, five will be completed in this class (following on from the two completed last class). - At each station one student will complete the station whilst their partner assists by measuring, timing or counting. - Discuss the requirements of riders and partners at each of the two stations.
+- · For this class the students will be running their own bike skills stations and assessment. - · Students will work in pairs or small groups. - Students will spend five minutes at each station before moving on to the next station.
+There are five stations in total. - At each station one student will complete the station whilst their partner assists by measuring, timing or counting. - Discuss the requirements of riders and partners at each of the five stations. - \ Note: if some students' skills are not yet up to the level required to complete these riding stations, you may wish to interchange some or all with stations from lessons 1 & 2, to ensure all students can participate, be challenged and experience success.